Redesign of the Rail Transport exhibition

 Funded by the German Lost Art Foundation

-From May 2019 to May 2020, the pilot project "Identification of Nazi-looted goods in collections of technical history", which was funded by the German Lost Art Foundation in Magdeburg German Lost Art Foundation, developed a strategy for systematically investigating collection holdings.
+From May 2019 to May 2020, the pilot project "Identification of Nazi-looted goods in collections of technical history", which was funded by the German Lost Art Foundation, developed a strategy for systematically investigating collection holdings.

 Following on from this, a more in-depth examination of the collections was begun in May 2020.
 The two-year project "Identification of Nazi-looted goods in the collection of the Deutsches Technikmuseum inventoried between 1982 and 1989" is again being funded by the German Lost Art Foundation.

 Funded by the Senate Department for Culture and Europe

 "Making the invisible visible: Berlin's typographical cultural heritage in Open Access" is a joint project of the Erik Spiekermann Foundation gGmbH, the Berlin Art Library – State Museum of Berlin and the Berlin State Library.
 Funding will be provided for one year beginning January 2021 as part of the Digitization of Cultural Heritage funding program.

 The goals are to help typography gain more visibility, to advance the digitization of Berlin's typographic cultural heritage, and to expand the basis for further research.
 Historical printed matter, type specimen books and press proofs are to be indexed, digitized and made available in Open Access.
 This should also lay the foundation for a wide array of outreach activities targeting specific groups.

 The project “Anhalter Bahnhof Revisited” is developed within the framework of the German Federal Cultural Foundation‘s “dive in.
 Program for Digital Interactions", which is funded by the NEUSTART KULTUR program of the Federal Government Commissioner for Culture and the Media.